Observation Post Alpha: Today

 Today, "Point Alpha" is the name of a museum on the road between Geisa (Thuringia) and Rasdorf village (Hesse).
 The former OP now houses an exhibition on the presence of U.S. forces which includes several military vehicles.
 The museum complex covers not only the NATO observation post on the Hessian side, but also a strip of the (largely reconstructed) border protection systems of East Germany, including a visitors' center on the Thuringian side (Haus auf der Grenze, built 2002/2003), which features an exhibit on the inner German border.
 In 2011, the memorial was awarded the European Heritage Label.

 Since 2005, there has been a "Point-Alpha-Preis", named after the installation.
 It is awarded to people who have made a positive contribution to German or European unity.
-In 2013, the prize went to former President of Poland, Lech Walesa.
+In 2013, the prize went to former President of Poland, Lech Wałęsa.
 Prior recipients were Helmut Kohl, George H. W. Bush and Mikhail Gorbachev (in 2005), Václav Havel (in 2008), the citizens' movement in the GDR (in 2009), Helmut Schmidt in 2010 and Felipe Gonzalez in 2011.